I have been contemplating the implications of the blue shift observed in the Wow! signal equations, as well as the nature of its source.

 Hydrogen-Fusion Drive

 1: The signal source is the emission of a hydrogen fusion drive for object deceleration.
 Hydrogen fusion drives currently exceed human technology.
-The object had a speed similar to that of Apollo capsules during their entry into the Earth’s atmosphere.
+The signal source “object” had a speed similar to that of Apollo capsules during their entry into the Earth’s atmosphere.

-(I am not categorically suggesting that this “object” entered the atmosphere; rather, I am stating that the speed of the signal source was comparable to that of the Apollo capsules.
-However, it cannot be excluded that the Wow! signal source entered the Earth’s atmosphere and landed.
-The distance of the signal source is unknown).
+I am not categorically suggesting that this “object” entered the atmosphere; rather, I am stating that the speed of the signal source was comparable to that of the Apollo capsules.
+However, it cannot be excluded that the Wow! signal source (the object the hypothetical fusion drive was attached to) entered the Earth’s atmosphere and landed.

 Hydrogen Maser